Ahtesham519/SQL/README.md

 Google Data Analytics SQL
 Verfication of the data
-Every time check all below requirement to clean data. find the source of the errors in your dataset?
+Every time check all below requirement to clean data.
+Things to find the source of the errors in your dataset?

 Null data: Did you search for NULLs using conditional formatting and filters?